-- (a) For explanation of terms and concepts, refer to Job Vacancies, Australia (Cat. no. 6354.0). - (b) Care should be exercised in using these series as some estimates are subject to high sampling variability. - (c) Job vacancies are expressed as a percentage of the number of job vacancies divided by the number of employees plus job vacancies.
+- (a) For explanation of terms and concepts, refer to Job Vacancies, Australia (Cat. no. 6354.0). - (b) Care should be exercised in using these series as some estimates are subject to high sampling variability. - (c) Job vacancies expressed as a percentage of the number of employees plus job vacancies.